Safe3/ulrk/README.md

 can disable/enable our unalias alias by running shopt -u/-s expand_aliases, but so can the user.
 We could alias shopt, but then we also need some way to disable THAT when we actually want to remove our P

+The following need to be aliased or functioned somehow: alias - would show our sudo alias builtin - overrides our alias/function unset - undefines our functions unalias - undefines our aliases shopt - (`shopt -u expand_aliases` disables aliases) type - shows what type a command is (builtin, alias, function, command, etc)

+alias: aliased to call unalias alias and strip out mention of sudo alias
+unalias: aliased to call shopt -u expand_aliases
+shopt: alised to call builtin shopt
+builtin: functioned to call unset builtin (and redefine it)